bobbyb832/SalesForce-Knowlagebase-Webscraper/README.md

   This program is mainly a backup utility that downloads knowledgebase articles from a website.

 Why was it made?
-  While working as a tech support representative we would use a” Knowledgebase”, a repository that held useful information about our equipment, and how to solve certain issues, useful contacts, etc...
+  While working as a tech support representative we would use a ”Knowledgebase”, a repository that held useful information about our equipment, and how to solve certain issues, useful contacts, etc...
 Often times the server would go down and we wouldn’t have a local back up on our computers which made it difficult if we came across something we didn’t know.
-With my managers I coded this project on my free time to resolve the issue we were facing, and to put my programming knowledge to use.
+With my managers permission I coded this project on my free time to resolve the issue we were facing, and to put my programming knowledge to use.

 Requirements:
 	-Python 3 needs to be installed